Notre Dame High School, Sheffield: History

 The grammar school was converted in 1976 to a mixed comprehensive, still on two sites.
 The school finally consolidated onto the Oakbrook site in 1988 when the Cavendish site was closed and subsequently demolished.

 Oakbrook House is now the school's Sixth Form block and has been a listed building since 1973.
 The main school building is a 1930s building with many architectural features including a main hall, known as the salle, with a high vaulted ceiling.
 As the school has expanded, other buildings have been built that complement the architecture of the site, making use of local sandstone or red pantiles depending where the building fits in.
 The Hallam City Learning Centre on the site has modern architectural merit and receives a mention in the Pevsner guide to the architecture of Sheffield.

 The school became an academy in August 2012.

 Achievements

 OFSTED described the school as outstanding in every way in 2005 and 2008.

 School Specialism

 It has been a Specialist Technology College since 1995 and was awarded a second specialism in 2005 in Humanities and a third as a Leading Edge school supporting a partnership of other schools.
 The Leading Edge specialism also includes a sub-specialism on sharing good practice with others around issues of educating able, gifted and talented pupils.

-Awards

-ICT has been a prime focus of the school; winning the 2009 Becta Excellence ICT Award for the best whole school in Yorkshire and the Humber and other awards including a national award at the Specialist Schools and Academies Conference in 2005 and again in 2007 in recognition of this work.
-A new environmental learning centre website has been set up and an eco-classroom has been built by the on site Hallam CLC in the school woodland area which makes use of the latest technology to enhance learning and set an example for sustainable buildings as part of the approach to the sustainable schools strategy.